teclabat/tcltk-binaries/README.md

 Package origin, branch, and pull date can be traced in the *share/documents/origins* file.\
 On successful compilation, binaries are uploaded here: https://github.com/teclabat/tcltk-binaries/releases

-**Tcl86 and Tcl9** contain the following packages, a dash means not bound to a dedicated branch but the default one is pulled:
+**Tcl86 and Tcl9** include the following packages.
+A dash indicates that the package is not bound to a dedicated branch and is instead pulled from the default branch.

 | Package | B8 | B9 | Repository | Description |
 |---------|----------------|----------------|------------|-------------|